28547939/vpncore/README.md

 that it maintains.
 It's also possible for clients to use the VPN containers only for DNS resolution.

-Clients can also access internal "WAN" services ("internal WAN container"), of which their are many common examples: mail servers, web servers, XMPP, file servers, media servers, virtual desktops, etc. Media servers that require multicast, such as Kodi and Plex, aren't compatible without extra work to configure multicast over the WAN.
+Clients can also access internal "WAN" services ("internal WAN container"), of which there are many common examples: mail servers, web servers, XMPP, file servers, media servers, virtual desktops, etc. Media servers that require multicast, such as Kodi and Plex, aren't compatible without extra work to configure multicast over the WAN.
 Audio servers such as Subsonic and Navidrome which operate over unicast are compatible.